haivala/dj-usb-tkit/README.md

 Local-first DJ library manager and USB exporter built with Rust + Tauri.

+Prebuilt installers for macOS, Windows, and Linux are on the [Releases](https://github.com/haivala/dj-usb-tkit/releases) page.

 <p align="center">
   <img src="docs/assets/DJ-USB-Tkit.png" alt="DJ USB Tkit screenshot" width="800" />
 </p>

+## Current Capabilities

+- Library scanning, playlist management, and native local playback.
+- USB import/export with `mirror` and `additive` playlist sync modes.
+- Local BPM, key, waveform, and artwork analysis for missing track metadata.
+- USB diagnostics, strict parity reporting, and preview-first repair actions.
+- Repair tools can help recover some broken USB database states; backups are created before repair writes, but recovery is not guaranteed.
+- USB initialization for drives that are writable but missing the expected export database structure.
+- USB drives can be given a persistent name, so the same physical drive keeps its identity across replugs, ports, and computers.
+- A dedicated Backups panel to list, restore, and delete USB database snapshots, with configurable retention.
+- Automated backend and frontend coverage for core workflows, export behavior, diagnostics, and UI interactions.

-## App Requirements
+## Design Goals

-- Local-first desktop workflows for library indexing, playlist management, USB import/export, diagnostics/repairs, and native playback.
+- Local-first desktop workflows — no cloud dependency for indexing, playlists, USB import/export, diagnostics/repairs, or playback.
 - Fast prep flow: index library quickly, build playlists, analyze only missing tracks for the target playlist, then export.
-- Analysis engine support: `stratum` (default) and optional `essentia`.
-- Export sync modes: `mirror` (exact playlist sync) and `additive` (append missing tracks without removing existing members).
-- Strict parity reporting is separate from operational passability so users can distinguish "works" vs "fully parity-clean" outcomes.
+- Strict parity reporting is kept separate from operational passability, so users can distinguish "works" vs "fully parity-clean" outcomes.
+- Pluggable analysis engine: `stratum` (default) and optional `essentia`.

-Detailed behavior and requirements are documented under `docs/`, starting with `docs/README.md`.
+Detailed behavior and requirements are documented under `docs/`, starting with [`docs/README.md`](docs/README.md); command reference details are in [`docs/COMMANDS.md`](docs/COMMANDS.md).
 See [`docs/COMPARISON.md`](docs/COMPARISON.md) for how this differs from rekordbox.

 > **Warning:** This software writes to DJ USB drives and library databases.
 Use it at your own risk: the author and maintainers are not responsible for broken USB exports, corrupted databases, data loss, or other damage to your USB drive.
 Always keep your own backups.
 >
 > The app creates timestamped backups of the existing PDB/eDB database files before every export, playlist reorder/removal, repair, or menu-config write.
 The newest backup always stays on the USB drive in `PIONEER/rekordbox/backups/`; older ones are moved to a local cache to avoid filling up the drive.
 Backups can be browsed, restored, or deleted from the **Backups** panel (Settings → Open Backups).
 The repair tools have also recovered broken USB database states in real use, but recovery is not guaranteed.
 This software is provided without warranty; see [LICENSE](LICENSE).

 Project code is licensed under `MIT`; contributions are accepted under the same terms (inbound = outbound).
 See `CONTRIBUTING.md`.
+A redistribution-focused dependency/license audit is tracked in [`docs/THIRD_PARTY_LICENSES.md`](docs/THIRD_PARTY_LICENSES.md).

 ## Prerequisites